 5. Where are Our Stomping Ground communities located?

 - The Waypoint at Fairlington Apartments (Nine units with a leasing preference for persons with DD in the Settlement population) – We plan to launch an OSG community at The Waypoint at Fairlington, with our partners, Fairlington Presbyterian Church and Wesley Housing Development Corporation.
-On track to open in the spring of 2022, The Waypoint will be located on King Street in Alexandria, in close proximity to the Metro and Bradlee Shopping Center.
+On track to open in the summer of 2022, The Waypoint will be located on King Street in Alexandria, in close proximity to the Metro and Bradlee Shopping Center.

 - The Arden (Six units with a leasing preference for persons with DD in the Settlement population) – Located a block from the Huntington Metro station in Fairfax County and walking distance to amenities, this OSG Community is on track for completion in the summer of 2022.